dickydarmaa/daruma.github.io/projects/flood-prediction-system/README.md

 ## 📘 Project Overview

 This project focuses on developing a **Flood Prediction Model for Bandar Lampung** using data science and machine learning techniques.
-The goal is to identify key meteorological factors influencing flood events and to build a model that supports **early warning systems** for local disaster mitigation.
+The goal is to identify key meteorological factors influencing flood events and to build a model that supports **early warning systems** for disaster prevention and decision-making.

-The project follows the **CRISP-DM-inspired data science workflow**, covering:
+The project follows an **end-to-end data science workflow**, covering:
 1. Data understanding
 2. Preprocessing & feature engineering
-3. Modeling using Random Forest
+3. Model development (Random Forest Classifier)
-4. Evaluation (Accuracy, Recall, Precision, AUC-ROC)
+4. Model evaluation (Accuracy, Recall, Precision, AUC-ROC)
-5. Visualization and deployment via interactive dashboard
+5. Visualization and interactive dashboard deployment

 ---